StoneMcYT/susFic/README.md

 ### Location/Setting of the ENTIRE fic

 The fic is set in an Equestria-styled Earth.
-So this means the geography, city names, states are the same.
+So this means the geography, city names, states are the same as in real life.
 However, it is under one Equestrian government instead.

 ### Keeping Track Of Dates/Months

-In this fic, all years have 12 months with each month being 31 days long.
+In this fic, all years have 12 months with each month being 30 days long.
 The reason for this is to prevent pain with leap years and awkward monthings.

 Also, a note to those who use 'a moon' as measurement - this refers to 30 days (1 month).